GioPan/instancesFTCP/README.md

 At this repository you will find the instances of the *Football Team Composition Problem* used in the article G. Pantuso & L.M.
-Hvattum *Maximizing the ratings of a football team with an eye on the financial performance: a chance-constrained model* (**PanH19**).
+Hvattum **Maximizing performance with an eye on the finances: a chance-constrained model for football transfer market decisions** (in what follows **PanH19**).
-The instances have been adapted from those used in the article G. Pantuso *The football team composition problem: a stochastic programming approach*, Journal of Quantitative Analysis in Sports, 2017 (**Pan17**).
+The instances have been adapted from those used in the article G. Pantuso **The football team composition problem: a stochastic programming approach**, Journal of Quantitative Analysis in Sports, 2017 (**Pan17**).

 # Players
 Players are organized in clubs.
 The folder [clubs](./clubs) includes one text file (.txt) for each of the 20 clubs competing in the EPL 2013/14.